Pat Henry (athletics coach)

-Pat Henry (born July 22, 1951) is the current track and field coach at Texas A&M University.
-He is also the former track and field coach at Louisiana State University (LSU) where he won 27 national championships.
+Pat Henry (born July 22, 1951) is an American track and field coach.
+He is the head track and field coach at Texas A&M University, a position he has held since 2005.
+Henry served as the head track and field coach at Louisiana State University (LSU) from 1988 to 2004, leading his teams to 27 national championships.

 Coaching career

-Henry began his coaching career at Hobbs (NM) High School, where he led his teams to five state championships.
+Henry began his coaching career at Hobbs High School in Hobbs, New Mexico, where he led his teams to five state championships.
 In 1983, he moved to Blinn College in Brenham, Texas.
-Only three years after taking over the program, he won his first of two consecutive National Junior College National Titles.
+Only three years after taking over the program, he won his first of two consecutive junior college national titles.

-In 1987, he was hired by LSU for the track and field and cross country teams.
+In 1987, Henry was hired by LSU for the track and field and cross country teams.
 In his first year at LSU, he won a national championship, three SEC titles and earned two conference Coach of the Year awards.
 Henry won 27 national titles, 19 SEC titles, 15 SEC Coach of the Year awards and five National Coach of the Year honors at LSU.
 He would win both the men's and women's national titles in both 1989 and 1990.

 At LSU, he produced 37 Olympians and 38 World Championship competitors during the Henry era, totals that include three Olympic Gold Medalists and five medalists at the World Championships.

 In 2004, he was hired by Texas A&M as head track and field coach.
 In Henry's tenure at Texas A&M, his teams have finished in the top ten at NCAA meets 14 times and won eight Big 12 titles, earning Henry the title of Big 12 Coach of the Year eight times.
 In 2009, 2010 and 2011 he won both the men's and women's outdoor national titles.

 Henry is the only coach in NCAA history to win both men's and women's track and field national titles in the same year; he has accomplished the feat five times with two different programs (LSU in 1989 and 1990 and Texas A&M in 2009, 2010 and 2011).

 In 2006, Henry served as head track & field coach for the U.S. Team at the IAAF World Cup.
 He was inducted into the Texas Sports Hall of Fame in 2017.